DanielOkhman/Daniel-Okhman/README.md

 # Hello, I'm Daniel Okhman
 <a href="https://www.linkedin.com/in/daniel-okhman/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an ambitious and technical-minded electrical engineering student, with hands-on experience in troubleshooting and resolving problems.
+I am an ambitious and technical-minded graduate with a degree in Electrical Engineering and hands-on experience in troubleshooting and problem solving.
 Seeking to progress career development and expand expertise.
-Aiming to leverage my knowledge of electrical systems, development, programming, and problem-solving skillsets in a professional setting.
+Aiming to leverage knowledge of electrical systems, programming, and problem-solving in a professional setting.

-This portfolio highlights major design and build projects demonstrating problem-solving, system integration, and applied engineering principles.
+This portfolio displays my personal projects demonstrating problem-solving skills and applied engineering principles.

 ## Objective

-My journey in math and science has led me to develop a passion for Engineering, and I am now eager to transition into this field, aiming to join a team as an Electrical Engineer.
+My journey in math and science has led me to develop a passion for Engineering, and I am now eager to transition into this field, aiming to join a team as an Engineer.

 ---